-Marti is a Senior Manager in the Telkom Group CEO’s office, who has 28 years of service within Telkom.
-She has been instrumental in organising and execution of more than 18 SATNAC events and is a long-standing member of the organising committee.
+Chrissie is a Functional Specialist at the Telkom Group Innovation & Transformation Office, who has 23 years of service within Telkom.
+She has been instrumental in the organising and execution of more than 12 SATNAC events and is a long-standing support of the Organising Committee.

 Pushkar is a senior leader with global experience across strategy and technology.
 As the Chief Digital and Strategy Officer, Openserve, Pushkar holds a diverse portfolio, which includes business and technology (IT and Network) strategy; and oversees the execution of strategic initiatives across the organisation.